-Our grad TAs for Fall 2021 will be Jorge Mallea, Emily Nakkawita, and Hannah Tarder-Stoll.
+Our grad TAs for Fall 2022 will be announced over the summer.
 Please check our Canvas homepage for their contact info, along with the most updated list of TA office hours and their locations.

 Role in the Psychology Curriculum

 For the Psychology major and concentration, and for the Psychology Post-Bac certificate program, this course can count either toward the statistics requirement or as an elective.
 For the Neuroscience & Behavior major, this course counts toward the P3 (statistics/research methods) requirement.